To wrap up the writing tips section on structure we will cover plot point two, the climax and most importantly the beat sheet.

 In HARRY POTTER, Harry has entered the chamber and finds Quirrel without his stutter and the head of Voldemort under his turban.
 Even in this form, Voldemort is a fearful foe and Harry has to use his wits and the stone to fight him off.

-In HUNGER GAMES, Katniss and Peeta fight off the final competitor; they are the last 2 standing and the winners -- until rules changed back to only 1 victor.
-Now they have to make a hard choice.
-Instead they call the Capitol’s bluff.
+In HUNGER GAMES, Katniss and Peeta fight off the final competitor; they are the last 2 standing and the winners -- until rules changed back to only

 One of the best craft books on structure I’ve come across is SAVE THE CAT by Blake Snyder.
 In it he provides a beat sheet, something they use for planning screenplays, but it’s useful for any type of fiction writing.
 The beats in the beat sheet will give you an idea of what you need to do to fill in your three acts.